estuary/flow/site/docs/reference/Connectors/capture-connectors/alpaca.md

 the [Trades REST API](https://alpaca.markets/docs/api-references/market-data-api/stock-pricing-data/historical/) for historical trade data and [websocket streaming via the Data API](https://alpaca.markets/docs/api-references/market-data-api/stock-pricing-data/realtime/) for real-time trade data.

+Historical trade data is available from the Alpaca Market Data API starting 01-01-2016.
+As such, the connector configuration requires a start date for the backfill to be on or after 01-01-2016.

 This connector uses both APIs to capture historical and real-time data in parallel.
 It uses the Trades API to perform a historical backfill starting from the start date you specify and stopping when it reaches the present.
 At the same time, the connector uses websocket streaming to initiate a real-time stream of trade data starting at the present moment and continuing indefinitely until you stop the capture process.